rchouinard/rych-otp/README.md

 Quick Start
 -----------

-The main class is `OTP\HOTP`, which provides methods for generating client seeds, generating OTPs based on a counter, and verifying those OTPs with an optional window for error.
+The main class is `Rych\OTP\HOTP`, which provides methods for generating client seeds, generating OTPs based on a counter, and verifying those OTPs with an optional window for error.